Cementoss Guide

 Ground Melee

-A 3 hit combo in which Cementoss does 2 slaps for 20 damage followed by a series of repeated strikes, hitting for around 110 to 120 in total.
+A 3-hit combo string in which Cementoss does 2 slaps followed by a series of repeated strike.
 While it is a decent combo tool, Ground Melee is hard to reliably use due to Cementoss' knockback and how short range it is.
-Where Cementoss' Melee shines is in breaking his own structures: Cementoss' Pillars have a unique property that is shared among other characters who can generate structures aswell, being that he can break his own structures very quickly meanwhile both allies and enemies require a big amount of hits.
+Where Cementoss' Melee shines is in breaking his own structures: Cementoss' Pillars have a unique property that is shared among other characters who can generate structures aswell, being that he can break his own structures very quickly while both allies and enemies require a bigger amount of hits.
 Ground melee requires all 3 hits of the move to break a structure at all levels.

 Air Melee

-Air melee consists on an uppercut which hits for 65 damage.
-Air melee is easier to use than his regular Melee due to the versatile nature of air melees, but also due to the fact that you can use this move while dropping from Pillars.
+Air melee consists on an uppercut which is easier to use than his regular Melee due to the versatile nature of air melees, but also due to the fact that you can use this move while dropping from Pillars.
 Similar to his Grounded Melee, Cementoss can break his own structures with this move, taking only 1 hit for all structures under Level 9 and 2 for this last one.

 Leveling Paths

-The Striker: this is the least common Cementoss levelling path and it consists on levelling up Alpha all the way up to 9, and then level up Beta to 9, levelling up Gamma last.
-With this method Cementoss will have his primary tool at maximum power, size and charges, aswell as a very powerful and damaging attack, at the cost of less mobility and building options.
+This is the least common Cementoss levelling path and it consists on levelling up Alpha all the way up to 9, and then level up Beta to 9, levelling up Gamma last.
+With this method Cementoss will have his primary tool at maximum power, size and charges, as well as a very powerful and damaging attack, at the cost of less mobility and building options.

-All of these levelling paths have something in common: they always level up the Alpha Skill first.
-Reason being that this move is Cementoss' most important one.
+All of these levelling paths have something in common: they always level up the Alpha Skill first, reason being that this move is crucial for Cementoss.
 It's his movement, attack, cover, structure move,...
-While you technically can play without using Alpha, it's the move that makes Cementoss Cementoss.
-We STRONGLY recommend to always prioritize this move.
+While you technically can play without using Alpha, it's the move that makes Cementoss... well, Cementoss.
+It's STRONGLY recommended to always prioritize this move.

 Techs